james-inglis-01/Javascript-Practice/README.md

 # Javascript-Practice
-A place to practice my JavaScript practice.
+A place to practice my beaucoup JavaScrilla.